Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    CCDScan

       CCDScan effectively serves as a search engine for data on the Concordium blockchain and enables users to search for, explore, and analyze relevant on-chain data.
-Often used to research bakers and pools before deciding to delegate funds to a particular pool.
+Often used to research validators and pools before deciding to delegate funds to a particular pool.

    Chain